jackysiegs/Stock-Data-Analyzer/README.md

 7. Note that the project will only load the PERIOD and DATEs pertaining to information related to the .csv that you downloaed.

   Becase of this it would be good practice to download Daily, Weekly, and Monthly data for each TICKER you would like to observe.

-  It is also recommende to download 1 year of Daily data, 2 years of Weekly data, and 5 years or Month data.
+  It is also recommended to download 1 year of Daily data, 2 years of Weekly data, and 5 years or Month data.

 8. Add the downloaded .csv files to the "Stock Data" folder then run "Stock Data.exe" like normal!